Classof2020/classof2020.github.io/README.md

 ----

-# Issues
+## Issues
 Feel free to make a pull request for fixes and improvements to current website.
-For questions or problems on this repo come talk to us via the `NCIT SE 2016` group chat on [Facebook](https://facebook.com/) or open up an [issue] (https://github.com/Classof2020/classof2020.github.io/issues/new), we'll do our best to help you out.
+For questions or problems on this repo come talk to us via the `NCIT SE 2016` group chat on [Facebook](https://facebook.com/) or open up an [issue](https://github.com/Classof2020/classof2020.github.io/issues/new), we'll do our best to help you out.